mozilla-services/loads/docs/source/guide.rst

 ---------------------

 You can use the **incr_counter** method in your test case to increment a counter.
-This is useful if you want to count the number of occurrences a particular event happens.
+This is useful if you want to count the number of times a particular event happens.

 In this example, the **tarek-was-there** counter will be incremented everytime